noahehall/theBookOfNoah/gcp/readme.md

       - pay when function runs in 100ms intervals

 ## deployment
+	- reliable services require reliable release processes
+	- automate build test and release processes
+	- build pipelines: use container registry + builder
+	- continuous integration:
+		- code: frequently pull from master branch and commit changes to a feature branch in a repo (github/cloud source repository)
+		- build: commit triggers (jenkins/circleci) a build and stores a new application image (container builder) and stores it in an artifact repository (container registry)
+		- deploy: deployment system (spinnaker, chef, puppet, ansible, terraform) deploys the artifact(s) in your cloud environment
+			- deployment manager stands up any resources your application needs
+		- test: your application is now running and you can test
+			- if tests are successful merge your changes back into master
+	- continuous delivery: triggered when changes are pushed to master repository
+		- code
+		- build
+		- deploy: (this time to staging)
+		- test: if all tests pass then the build is tagged as a release candidate build
+			- successful builds are marked as release candidates
+		- release: release candidate approvals can trigger automatic deployment as a canary or blue/green release
+		- monitor: monitor (stackdriver) production environment and switch over entire traffic to this release or rollback to last stable release
+	- continous deployment: automatically deploys release candidates to production environment
 ### deployment manager
   - infrastructure as code
   - automates the creation and management of your GCP resources via templates